From spacetime thermodynamics to Weyl transverse gravity: Weyl transverse gravity from thermodynamics

 We now have everything we need to evaluate the equilibrium condition $\delta S_{\text{vN}}+\eta\delta\hat{\mathcal{A}}\vert_{\hat{\mathcal{V}}}=0$.
 It reads, up to $O\left(l^{D+2}\right)$ subleading terms,

 from which we obtain

-where we again defined the Newton constant in terms of $\eta$, as $G=1/\left(4\hbar\eta\right)$, and the arbitrariness of the unit, timelike vector field $\hat{n}^{\mu}$ allowed us to remove the contractions with $\hat{n}^{\mu}$ (for the proof, see appendix~\ref{n-dependence}).
+where we again defined the Newton constant in terms of $\eta$, as $G=1/\left(4\hbar\eta\right)$, and the arbitrariness of the unit, timelike vector field $\hat{n}^{\mu}$ allowed us to remove the contractions with $\hat{n}^{\mu}$ (see Appendix \ref{n-dependence}).

-To complete the derivation, we need to determine the equilibrium value of the local curvature $\lambda$ which corresponds to an isoentropic perturbation.
+To complete the derivation, we need to determine the equilibrium value of the local curvature $\lambda$ which corresponds to an isentropic perturbation.
 To do so, we simply take the trace of equations~\eqref{precursor-e}, obtaining

 i.e. the equilibrium value of $\lambda$ corresponds to a combination of the scalar curvature and terms determined by the perturbation of the matter fields.
 As an aside, for conformal matter fields satisfying the local energy conservation, we have \mbox{$\delta\langle\hat{T}\rangle=\delta\hat{X}=0$}, which leads to a much simpler expression for $\lambda$, namely \mbox{$\lambda=\left(D-2\right)\hat{R}/\left(2D\right)$}.
 Then, the scalar curvature of the unperturbed, locally maximally symmetric spacetime and the perturbed spacetime are equal and we have $\delta\hat{R}=0$.